-Chapter 4 deals with the presentation and discussion of the research findings, discussing and interpreting the data regarding the learning experiences of beginner teachers and the mentoring experiences of mentor teachers in the Foundation Phase.
+Chapter 4 deals with the presentation and discussion of the research findings, as well as the discussion and interpretation of the data regarding the learning experiences of beginner teachers and the mentoring experiences of mentor teachers in the Foundation Phase.
 The data presented in Chapter 3 are categorised, reviewed, and interpreted to arrive at the findings.